ALA-herbarium/documentation/library.md

 ## Data model

-An **Arctos Record** contains metadata about textual objects:
+An **Arctos Record** contains metadata about text-related physical
+objects:

  * Object type: `MaterialEntity`
- * Collection/GUID: ‘UAM:Herb’, even for cryptogam documents.
+ * Collection/GUID: ‘UAM:Herb’, even for cryptogam documents, but see
+   Arctos issue [#7631][8]
  * Identification (one only, required), to one of [this list][1] of ‘Documentary Objects’, e.g., Book or Letter.
 Not of great use, given the BiBTex records...
 Maybe set _all_ to be Documentary